madandharmana/SegmentationModels/README.md

-# This Repository contains Python scripts (Jupyter Notebooks) for multiple Segmentation Methods.
+# This Repository contains Python scripts (Jupyter Notebooks) for Segmentation Methods.

 Created K-Means Clustering model to segment the Mall Customers.